CoolHandSquid/TireFire/README.md

 - Set the first two characters of the line to ## if you do not want variables to be evaluated.
 ### {}
 -	{} is for grabbing a variable from TireFire.
 - Available variables can be viewed in the variables table.
--	Use " instead of ' due to the way strings are being passed into TireFire.

 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/CoolHandSquid.jpg)
 ## Contact